 Polydimethylsiloxane, sounds tasty doesn’t it?
-Domino’s Pizza, McDonald’s, and Wendy’s think it is at least.
-The chemical has been stirring up some discussion recently due to its appearance in fast-food menu items.
-It belongs to a group of polymeric compounds commonly referred to as silicones, and applications of the chemical range from contact lenses and medical devices to shampoo and conditioners (making the hair shiny and slippery), caulking, heat resistant tiles, polishes, cosmetics, silly putty, and the list goes on.
+Domino’s Pizza, McDonald’s, and Wendy’s certainly seem to think so.
+The chemical has been stirring up some controversy recently due to its appearance in fast-food menu items.
+It belongs to a group of polymeric compounds commonly referred to as silicones, and applications of the chemical range from contact lenses and medical devices to shampoo and conditioners (making the hair shiny and slippery), caulking, heat resistant tiles, polishes, cosmetics, silly putty, and plenty more.

 |Sec.
 176.200 Defoaming agents used in coatings.|

 |The defoaming agents described in this section may be safely used as components of articles intended for use in producing, manufacturing, packing, processing, preparing, treating, packaging, transporting, or holding food, subject to the provisions of this section.(a) The defoaming agents are prepared as mixtures of substances described in paragraph (d) of this section.(b) The quantity of any substance employed in the formulation of defoaming agents does not exceed the amount reasonably required to accomplish the intended physical or technical effect in the defoaming agents or any limitation further provided.(c) Any substance employed in the production of defoaming agents and which is the subject of a regulation in parts 174, 175, 176, 177, 178 and 179.45 of this chapter conforms with any specification in such regulation.